web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/debug-mode.md

 };
 ```

-For a complete introduction to Builder config, please see the [Builder Config](/guide/basic/builder-config.html) chapter.
+For a complete introduction to Rsbuild config, please see the [Rsbuild Config](/guide/basic/builder-config.html) chapter.

 ## Webpack Config File

-If the current project is built using webpack, then in debug mode, Builder will also automatically generate `dist/webpack.config.web.js` file, which contains the final generated webpack config.
-In this file, you can see what is included in the config that Builder finally passes to webpack.
+If the current project is built using webpack, then in debug mode, Rsbuild will also automatically generate `dist/webpack.config.web.js` file, which contains the final generated webpack config.
+In this file, you can see what is included in the config that Rsbuild finally passes to webpack.

 The structure of the file is as follows: